liquidbeach/DataScience-Portfolio/README.md

 # Data Science Portfolio

-Welcome to my Data Science Portfolio!
-I’m liquidbeach, a data science enthusiast showcasing my skills in data analysis, visualization, and machine learning through practical projects.
+Welcome to my Data Projects Portfolio!
+I’m liquidbeach, a Data enthusiast showcasing my skills in Data Science, Data analysis, Visualization, and Machine learning through practical projects.
 This repository contains a collection of projects demonstrating my ability to work with real-world datasets and build insightful solutions.

 ## Projects